peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Random_Points_Inside_a_Simplex></a>
 #### Random Points Inside a Simplex

 The following pseudocode generates a random point inside an _n_-dimensional simplex (simplest convex figure, such as a line segment, triangle, or tetrahedron).
 It takes one parameter, _points_, a list consisting of the _n_ plus one vertices of the simplex, all of a single dimension _n_ or greater.
 The special case of 3 points came from Osada et al. (2002\)[^99].
-See also Grimme (2015\)[^100], which shows MATLAB code for generating a random point uniformly inside a simplex just described, but in a different way.

     METHOD VecAddProd(a, b, c)
       for j in 0...size(a): a[j]=a[j]+b[j]*c